 DR. JEM TOSH

 Jem (they/she) is a Doctor of Psychology, a Chartered Member and Associate Fellow of the British Psychological Society (BPS), a Fellow of the UK Higher Education Academy, and a Member of the Canadian Psychological Association (CPA).
 They specialise in the psychology of gender and trauma, particularly the intersections of gender and sexuality in experiences of sexual violence.
 They have won multiple awards for their work, including from the Psychology of Women and Equality Section (POWES) of the BPS and the Gender Identity Research and Education Society (GIRES).
 She founded Psygentra after working in mental health services and academia for over ten years.
 Jem has published several books, including: Perverse Psychology (2014), Psychology and Gender Dysphoria: Feminist and Transgender Perspectives (2016), and The Body and Consent in Psychology, Psychiatry, and Medicine: A Therapeutic Rape Culture (2020).
-She continues her research at The Psygentra Institute and is a Member of the Committee on Leadership, Diversity, and Inclusion for the Section for Women and Psychology (SWAP) of the CPA.
+She continues her research and teaching at The Psygentra Institute and is a Member of the Committee on Leadership, Diversity, and Inclusion for the Section for Women and Psychology (SWAP) of the CPA.

 DR. LUCY THOMPSON

 Lucy is a scholar and an activist based in Lansing, Michigan.
 She has worked in higher education in the UK for almost a decade, specialising in gender, work, and organisations.
 Prior to her move to the US, she was a senior lecturer in critical psychology at Leeds Beckett University, where she carried out research and action projects on diversity, inclusion, and organisational change.
 More recently, Lucy has been involved in addressing sexual violence on campus.
 She enjoys publishing collaboratively and has worked to open up non-traditional publishing spaces.
-Lucy continues her work in the US with Psygentra.
+Lucy continues her work in the US at Michigan State University.

 DR. DIANA KUHL